curiouslychris/smooch-docs/slate/source/includes/rest/managed/_app_keys.md

 # App Keys
 This set of endpoints is used to provision and revoke secret keys for a Smooch app.
-A JWT with scope `account` is required to access the secret keys API.

 ## Create Key